mattsakiyama/mattsakiyama.github.io/index.md

 is_home: True
 ---
 ## Hi there!
-My name is Matt Sakiyama and I'm a junior at Harvard University.
+My name is Matt Sakiyama and I'm a sophomore at Harvard University.
 I live in Lowell House, and am concentrating in Computer Science.
 I go by the pronouns he/him/his.

 Use the sidebar to learn more about my interests!